wso2/docs-choreo-dev/en/pe-docs/docs/infrastructure/domains/configure-a-custom-domain-for-your-organization.md

 When a platform engineer adds custom domains for specific environments, developers can use any available custom domain to configure a custom URL for a component in a specific environment.

-For better governance, you can configure an approval process for URL mappings using [Choreo Workflows](../governance/workflows.configure-approvals-for-choreo-workflows.md).
+For better governance, you can configure an approval process for URL mappings using [{{ product_name }} Workflows](../governance/workflows.configure-approvals-for-choreo-workflows.md).